 11. Slide the bearing into the machine and tighten two internal and one external setscrews.

 12. Reinstall the hand wheel, noting that the upper shaft has a slot that one of the setscrews needs to screw into.
 Tighten the large end screw before snugging up the two setscrews.

 That's all there is to replacing the timing belt.
 It was a 30 minute job.
-It would have taken less time if my hand wheel wasn't glued to the shaft with old oil.
+It would have taken less time if my hand wheel wasn't glued to the shaft with old dried up oil.